IBM/ibm-cert-manager-operator/design-spec.md

             - If neither the pull secret in the cert-manager namespace or the CopyPullSecret exist, throw an error and requeue
             - If the CopyPullSecret does not exist, but the image pull secret exists in the cert-manager namespace, do nothing and continue
         - Check roles
-            - Remove preexisting clusterrole and clusterrolebinding
+            - Clusterrole
-                - if they don't exist, ignore the error
+                - if it exists, continue
-            - Recreate clusterrole from default spec
+                - if it doesn't exist, create it from default spec
                     - if there's an error creating it, requeue and try again
+            - ClusterRoleBinding
+                - if it exists, continue
-            - Recreate clusterrolebinding from default spec
+                - if it doesn't exist, create it from default spec
                     - if there's an error creating it, requeue and try again
             - Create the service account ignoring errors if it already exists
                 - if there's an error that's not related to it already existing, requeue and try again
     1. Check the deployment